kl1nton/1_Applied_Basic_Science/2_Physiology.md

 A 75-year-old woman who has difficulty understanding conversation, particularly when background noise is present, and complains that others mumble is diagnosed as presbycusis.

 Which of the following is the most likely to occur in this disorder?

+	A. Nystagmus
+	B. Loss of sensitivity to angular acceleration
+	C. Loss of sensitivity to linear acceleration
+	D. Loss of sensitivity to high-frequency sounds
+	E. Loss of sensitivity to low-frequency sounds

 #### Answer: ?

 ### Q2.102